Edelweiss-II: Experimental description

 Crygogenic setup

-All Edelweiss-II detectors are operated at ultra-low temperature, between around 17 and 40 mK.
-With the Edelweiss-II cryostat, such temperatures may be reached for a volume of 50 liters (around 100 detectors).
+All Edelweiss-III detectors are operated at ultra-low temperature, at around 20 milliKelvins.
+With the Edelweiss-III cryostat, such temperatures may be reached for a volume of 50 liters (around 40 detectors).
 The cryostat has a reversed geometry, enabling an easy access to the detectors.

-These are detectors identical to those used in the phase I of the experiment.
-These bolometers are made of 300g germanium monocristals.
+- Ge-NTD detectors: detectors used during the phase I of the experiment.
+These bolometers are made of 300-grams germanium monocristals.
 The interaction of a WIMP with these cristals generates a nuclear recoil with a typical recoil energy from a few keV to few tens of keV.
 This recoil is measured at the same time with a heat channel (the temperature increases by about a millionth of degree), and an ionization channel.
 The energy threshold reaches 10 keV.
 The simultaneous heat-ionization measurement enables to discriminate the nuclear recoils from electronic recoils associated to the residual gamma radioactivity, with a rejection factor larger thabn 99,9%.

 Shieldings and veto